 Knocking Out Parkinson's Disease and Movement Disorders

-The physicians of the Barrow Movement Disorders Clinic evaluate patients with abnormalities of gait, balance, and coordination.
+Our doctors and clinical specialists evaluate patients with abnormalities of gait, balance, and coordination.
 Some of our physicians have specialized training in administering botulinum toxin injections for treatment of movement disorders.
 In addition, our specialists are trained in evaluating movement disorders patients for deep brain stimulation (DBS) surgery and managing DBS devices after they have been implanted.

-- Dementia with Lewy Body disease
+- dementia with Lewy body disease

 - Huntington's disease